nbalestra/alc-workshop/docs/module-1/lab-3.md

 5. Click on the "Save" button.
 Your draft of the API documentation is saved but not published until you formally "Publish" the final updates to Exchange, so feel free to save multiple drafts as you create your documentation.
     ![Editor Draft]({{ page.assets }}module1_lab3_exchange_editor_draft_page.png "Editor Draft")

-    - You can press Publish, Discard , Edit or View ublished.
+    - You can press Publish, Discard , Edit or View Published.
         - Discard - Throw away changes
         - View Published - View published documentation
         - Edit - Lets you edit the content
         - Publish - Publish documentation changes to exchange

 6. Press the **Publish** button.
 Your documentation changes are now visible on Exchange!

     ![Editor Final Page]({{ page.assets }}module1_lab3_exchange_editor_final_page.png "Editor Final Page")

     Exchange documentation can be comprised of multiple pages.
 So far we have just created the home page for our API.